 Michael Anderes, Chief Innovation and Digital Health Officer, Froedtert Health; President, Inception Health

 Adam Landman, MD, VP and CIO, BH; Associate Professor of Emergency Medicine, HMS

 Richard Zane, MD, Chief Innovation Officer, UCHealth; Professor and Chair,Department of Emergency Medicine, University of Colorado School of Medicine

 Innovation Fellows: A New Model of Collaboration

-The Innovation Fellows Program provides short-term, experiential career development opportunities for future leaders in health care focused on accelerating collaborative innovation between science and industry.
+The Innovation Fellows Program provides experiential career development opportunities for future leaders in health care.
 It facilitates personnel exchanges between Harvard Medical School staff from Partners’ hospitals and participating biopharmaceutical, device, venture capital, digital health, payor and consulting firms.
-A successful example of open innovation, Fellows and Hosts learn from each other as they collaborate on projects ranging from clinical development to digital health & artificial intelligence to new care delivery models and industry disruption.
-Come listen to the experience and insights of our panelists, including Fellows, Industry Partners and hospital leadership, and learn how this new model of collaboration can deliver value and lead to broader relationships between industry and academia.
+Fellows and Hosts learn from each other as they collaborate on projects ranging from clinical development to digital health and artificial intelligence.
+Learn how this new model of collaboration can deliver value and lead to broader relationships between industry and academia.

 Moderator: Seema Basu, PhD, Market Sector Leader, Innovation, PHS

 Nathalie Agar, PhD, Research Scientist, Neurosurgery, BH; Associate Professor, Neurosurgery, Radiology, HMS